lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 shadow_spread
 ~~~~~~~~~~~~~

-Make the shadow calculation to use a larger or smaller rectangle as base.
-The value can be in pixel to make the area larger/smaller
+Make shadow calculation to use a larger or smaller rectangle as base.
+The value can be in pixels to make the area larger/smaller

 .. raw:: html